diolemo/autodl-irssi-wiki/IRC.md

 	output-server =
 	output-channel =
 Send all autodl-irssi output to the specified IRC server and channel.
 Make sure you've setup autodl-irssi to auto connect to the IRC server and channel.

+	close-nickserv =
+Set to true to have nickserv query windows closed after successful register and identify commands.